007ba/jQuery-plugins/jcountdown/README.markdown

 	hoursOnly - Default: false
 	            (Boolean.
 If set to true, jCountdown ignores days left and add converts to hours and adds this to the hours left)

+	minsOnly - Default: false (New in 1.4.1)
+				(Boolean.
+If set to true, jCountdown ignores days/hours and add converts to minutes and adds this to the minutes left)

+	secsOnly - Default: false (New in 1.4.1)
+	            (Boolean.
+If set to true, jCountdown ignores days/hours/minutes left and converts to seconds and adds this to seconds left)

 	yearsAndMonths - Default: false
 	            (Boolean.
 If set to true, jCountdown counts down the years/months as well)